 Age UK Advice Line is a free, confidential, national phone service for older people, their families, friends, carers and professionals.
 If you're feeling lonely or need some practical help and support they can be contacted 365 days a year (8am to 7pm).
 Telephone 0800 678 1602

-The Silverline is a free 24-hour helpline which people can call for a chat, day or night.
+The Silver Line is a free 24-hour helpline which people can call for a chat, day or night.
 Whatever the reason, they’re here to listen.
 Telephone 0800 470 8090

 Re-engage offer a telephone befriending service called Call Companions, which is available to anyone aged 75 and over who would benefit from a regular chat over the phone with a friendly volunteer.
 Telephone 0800 716543